adepreis/FraudAdvisor/README.md

 ### How it works

-- Déployer le code récupéré depuis Git des algorithmes cités (approche spectrale ~~fBOX~~ et l’approche FRAUDAR)
+- Deployment of code retrieved from Git of ~~fBOX (spectral approach)~~ and FRAUDAR algorithms
-	- Utiliser MarkovSc's fraudar fork
+	- Use of MarkovSc's fraudar fork
-- Développer le modèle mathématique d’optimisation stochastique du prof.
+- Development of the mathematical model of stochastic optimization provided by our professor
-- Ajouter une interface graphique permettant de simuler sur différents datasets pour ”benchmarker” les solutions
+- the graphical interface allows to simulate different datasets to benchmark the solutions

 ---
 -->